linkfluence/radarly-py/docs/python/quickstart/installation.rst

 .. note:: ``pandas`` is not a dependency for ``radarly-py`` but we strongly
-    advise you to install it in the same time because it will be very useful to explore some objects defined by the Python client.
+    advise you to install it at the same time because it will be very useful to explore some objects defined by the Python client.